mul1sh/weave-reminders/README.md

 To use this permaweb app simply enter & save a reminder i.e. `Buy groceries` in a future datetime and continue with your work.
 Once that future datetime is in the range of 60 seconds, the dApp will display it plus a notification sound alerting you to the reminder.
 Simple as apple pie :)

+The permaweb app also incorporates the [ArweaveID](https://akwek75xzcb7.arweave.net/fGUdNmXFmflBMGI2f9vD7KzsrAc1s1USQgQLgAVT0W0) permaweb app inorder to get a user's details when they login.

 # Future Roadmap

 Since this is an MVP, I would like to continue working on it and add the following features.